neontapir/coding-exercises/angularjs/README.md

 [create a patch using git](http://git-scm.com/docs/git-format-patch).
 Please DO NOT create a pull request against this repo.

+Patching is an uncommon practice, so if you want to test out your patch without risking your work:

+  1. Clone a fresh copy of this repository
+  2. `$ git apply path/to/your.patch`

 The final step is to send an email to your contact:

   1. Informing the examiner that you have completed the test
-  2. Indicates which of the requirements you chose to complete
+  2. Indicating which of the requirements you chose to complete
   3. Including a copy of the patch file you created
   4. Including this honor pledge: "I have not given, received, or used any unauthorized assistance.
 The patch I submitted was developed using only the time permitted."

 Time limit: 2 hours

+## Philosophy

+It's anticipated that you will not complete all the requirements.
+The point of this exercise is to provide context for a technical conversation.
+We feel this time limit provides enough time to establish that context.

 If you feel so moved, you may continue working and submit a second patch with a more complete solution.
 If you choose this option, be sure to indicate how much